-- 1. Vrije Universiteit Amsterdam offers an honours programme for students who meet the admission requirements.
-The Honours programme consists of educational components taken in addition to the standard curriculum. - 2.
+- 1. 1.
+Vrije Universiteit Amsterdam offers an honours programme for students who meet the admission requirements.
+The honours programme consists of units of education taken in addition to the standard curriculum. - 2.
 The honours programme comprises 30 EC, a minimum of 12 EC of which consist of faculty or programme honours components and a minimum of another 12 EC consist of interfaculty honours components.
 The choices available to the student will be published on the website (www.vu.nl). - 3.
-For admission to the honours programme, the student must have secured all credits from the first year and have been awarded a weighted average mark of at least a 7.5. - 4.
-A student who has met the requirements of the regular Bachelor's programme within the nominal duration of study, who has achieved an average weighted mark of at least 7.5 for all components of the Bachelor's programme (excluded the honours components) and who has also met the requirements of the honours programme will receive a Bachelor diploma with a transcript indicating that he or she has successfully completed the honours programme. - 5.
-First-year Bachelor's students can participate in honours components during the second semester, on the condition that they have earned 30 EC during the first semester with a weighted average of at least a 7.5.
+For admission to the honours programme, the student must have secured all credits from the first year by no later than 31 August of the relevant year and have been awarded a weighted average mark of at least a 7.5. - 4.
+A student who has met the requirements of the regular Bachelor's programme within the nominal duration of study, who has achieved an average weighted mark of at least 7.5 for all components of the Bachelor's programme (excluded the honours components) and who has also met the requirements of the honours programme will receive a Bachelor diploma with a transcript indicating that he or she has successfully completed the honours programme.

+5. First-year Bachelor's students can participate in honours components during the second semester, on the condition that they have earned 30 EC during the first semester with a weighted average of at least a 7.5.
 First-year students can only participate in honours components that are open for first-year students.